 Do your research and find what terms people are searching for.
 Try to answer any questions the reader might have while reading your web page.
 The more you can tailor your content with the reader in mind, the more Google is likely to see your website as a valuable resource for its searchers.

 Google uses a mobile-first index, meaning the search engine will begin to consider the mobile version of any site as the first version before even looking at the desktop version.
 About 60 percent of Google searches are now performed on a mobile device, so making sure a website is mobile-friendly and easy to use on a smartphone is crucial.

 Websites that do not have a mobile-friendly site may rank beneath lower-quality websites that do have a site that is optimized for mobile devices.
 Make sure your site is mobile-responsive and as comprehensive as its desktop version.

-According to Cisco, online video will make up 80 percent of all online traffic by 2021.
-Even now, 55 percent of all Google search results contain at least one video.
+A page with an embedded video is 50x more likely to rank on Google than one without video.
 Embedding YouTube videos on blog pages can help increase average dwell time and boost ranking in search results.

 Pushing your website to the top of search results is possible with these best practices.
 However, be careful to steer clear of the traps of poor SEO.
 Here’s what you should keep in mind:

 Diversify content across multiple platforms.
 Try not to use the same content across multiple platforms.
 For example, don’t write a press release or email and then copy/paste it as a blog post.
 Website content should be a lot longer and more in-depth than other types of content.
 Mirroring email content is not a good long-term strategy because that content was written for an entirely different purpose.

 Avoid duplicate content.
 Any duplicated content can be a big red flag for Google.
 Using the same phrases and talking points on multiple website pages, or including big block quotes from previously published sources, can hurt SEO ranking.
 It’s much better to have unique phrasing.